DaVoidd/XenTorch/index.md

 ```markdown
 layer_function()
 ```
-or you may use the following format where the rows are input nodes and columns are the output nodes
+or you may use the following array format where the rows are input nodes and columns are the output nodes
 ```markdown
 3 x 2 Layer
 [[w11, w12],